Big 12 releases 2023 football schedule - NewsBreak

 7 Tyler Legacy student-athletes sign letters of intent

 Tyler High School athletes signed a letter of intent to play football at the collegiate level.
 The signing ceremony took place in the theatre before the athletes' families, coaches, and teammates.
 12 Carthage student-athletes sign for college play.
-Updated: Feb.
-3, 2023 at 12:35 PM CST.
-Six are going on...
+Updated: 20 hours ago.
+Six are going on to play football.
+East...

 Comments / 0